-The Freedom XC PRO Inverter/Charger is designed with integrated inverting and charging functions and power management features suitable for marine, recreational, and commercial/fleet vehicle installations.
+The Freedom XC Inverter Charger is designed with integrated inverting and charging functions and power management features suitable for Recreational, Commercial and Fleet Vehicle, or Marine installations.

-Please read this section to familiarize yourself with the main performance and protection features of the Freedom XC PRO.
+Please read this section to familiarize yourself with the main performance and protection features of the Freedom XC.
 This section includes:

-Materials List .
-2 Key Features .
+Materials List 2 Key Features .
 2